Oneroa Beach

 Rocky Bay also formally known as Kuakarau Bay is a pretty quiet bay, it is perfect for a picnic and a fun space for children to play on its wooden playground The Black Smith.

-Omiha bay also known as Rocky Bay is a small bay located in Rocky bay Omiha, it is home to many moored boats, rocky bay historic boat sheds and access to the boat ramp.
+Omiha bay also known as Rocky Bay is a small bay located in Rocky Bay Omiha.
+It is home to many moored boats, Rocky Bay historic boat sheds and access to the boat ramp.

-Putiki bay is the home of waiheke locals house boats and the little yellow submarine, it is a beautiful calm little bay that wraps around the causeway and wharf road.
+Putiki bay is the home of Waiheke house boats and the little yellow submarine, it is a beautiful calm little bay that wraps around the causeway and wharf road.

 Little Oneroa Beach also known as Little O, is another popular beach in Oneroa.
 It is situated right across the road from Little Oneroa Takeaways and Little Oneroa dairy.